AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 profile to the Appendix).
 ## Throughput Measurements

 We measure throughput currently by crossgenning a set of assemblies.
+Data is gathered on a rolling basis and archived in //benchview.
 For example here is the recent history for time spent crossgenning Microsoft.CodeAnalysis.CSharp in CoreCLR master:

 ![throughput chart](./CrossgenData2.jpg)

 We can see PGO provides a throughput reasonable benefit, around 6% or so, and that the data is fairly noisy.

 The crossgen timing data is probably is sufficient for discovering serious throughput regressions.
 But most jit team members haven't found this sort of data to be useful in day to day development work.
+Issues include:
+* noise level too high to measure most jit throughput improvements or regressions
-Aside from the noise issues, it is not easy to aggregate the data and op overall trends.
-And crossgen only touches on some of the key codepaths in the jit.
-Also we're not measuring jit time directly -- in most cases the jit is responsible for about 2/3 of the crossgen time.
-So the impact of regressions and improvements is a bit muted.
+* not all that easy to aggregate results across assemblies
+* crossgen only touches on some code paths in the jit
+* time spent jitting is typically about 2/3 of total crossgen time.
+So, the impact of regressions and improvements is a bit muted.

 So we likely need to foster the development of some alternative measurement approaches.
 Below are some ideas.